serverless-mom/jquery-zine/readme.md

 Let's create a page that the user can click on to make something happen.
 At first, this 'something' will be a console.log statement.

-## Chapter 4: Double eventing, and events on parents
 ## Something Really Important to Remember about ~jQuery~ actually any programming
 ### start with the simplest version.
 No, simpler